prisar/app-audits/README.md

-## Unofficial list of tech stacks used by startups & apps in India
+## Unofficial list of tech stacks used by startups & apps i have checked

 ### Bounce